SuperEvilMegacorp/vainglory-assets/source/faq.md

 A: To get started, take a look at the [Documentation](https://developer.vainglorygame.com/docs) where you can learn how to use the API.

 ######Q: Where is the documentation?
-A: Documentation is avalible [right here.](https://developer.vainglorygame.com/docs)
+A: Documentation is adequate [right here.](https://developer.vainglorygame.com/docs)

 ######Q: How far along in development is the API?
 A: The API is currently in Alpha.
 Alpha software can be unstable and could cause crashes or data loss.
 Alpha software may not contain all of the features that are planned for the final version.